navyabijoy/Iris-Flower-Classification/README.md

 # Iris-Flower-Classification
-Iris Flower Classfication has been an infamous machine learning project for the beginners.
+Iris Flower Classfication is a popular machine learning project for the beginners.
 The dataset for this project was taken from kaggle.

 ## Overview